musoniusr/DhammaratoDhamma/_posts/2024-07-13-as-habits-change-they-will-change-your-destiny-the-sangha-US-124.md

 toc: true
 ---

-## As Habits Change They Will Change Your Destiny The Sangha US 124
+## As Habits Change They Will Change Your Destiny Sangha US 124

 ### Transcript